grafana/grafana/docs/sources/tutorials/alerting-get-started/index.md

 ## Summary

-In this tutorial, you have learned how to set up a Contact point, create an alert, and send alert notifications to a public webhook.
-By following these steps, you’ve gained a foundational understanding of how to leverage Grafana’s alerting capabilities to monitor and respond to events of interest in your data.
+In this tutorial, you have learned how to set up a contact point, create an alert, and send alert notifications to a public Webhook.
+By following these steps, you’ve gained a foundational understanding of how to leverage Grafana Alerting capabilities to monitor and respond to events of interest in your data.

 Feel free to experiment with different [contact points](https://grafana.com/docs/grafana/latest/alerting/configure-notifications/manage-contact-points/) to customize your alert notifications and discover the configuration that best suits your needs.